English

 Language and literacy activities are built into the Early Years Foundation Stage curriculum and are an integral part of all learning alongside personal, social and emotional development and physical development.
 Activities such as singing, story-telling, craft and outdoor learning help to reinforce development in these skills and increases every child's understanding of the world around them.

 Phonological awareness and rhyming activities, singing and listening to stories are considered essential for children’s literacy development.
 Letters and Sounds, phase 1 is introduced through rhyme time and stories with children.
-Phase 2 and beyond is rigorously covered in the Reception year of the Foundation Stage.
-An essential part of the Phonics teaching is the blending, segmenting and dictation elements.
-Children in the Nursery year of the Foundation stage learn to recognise their name and learn the direction of the letters.
-They develop awareness that print carries meaning.
-This is developed in the Reception year as children learn all the phonemes and build up a bank of tricky words (Rainbow and Rocket Readers) that they can read, write and spell.
-This will extend into key stage one from Autumn 2020.
 Core rhymes and stories are a feature of the literacy learning in the Foundation stage and offer rhyme, rhythm and repetition; prompt cards and prop boxes are being developed to ensure an environment rich in language and words.
 This feature extends into year 1.
 Practitioners know how important stories are and take great pleasure in reading stories to children (individuals and groups).
+In the summer term, Nursery are introduced to the phonemes through our RWI scheme and this continues into Reception, where children will read books using their phonics knowledge.

 Key Stage One and Key Stage Two